Paroxetine in Brief

 and later at the turn of the millennium with Glaxo to become GlaxoSmithKline

 (GSK), at that point the world’s largest pharmaceutical corporation.

 Ferrosan had meanwhile been acquired by Novo-Nordisk, which had little

 interest in psychiatry, and femoxetine died from neglect.

 Paroxetine ended up being licensed as Paxil® in 1993 in the United States

 and Seroxat® in 1992 in the United Kingdom.
 To try to catch up with the competition, marketers within SmithKline Beecham came up with the acronym SSRI.
 Compared to the other serotonin reuptake inhibitors,

 paroxetine was supposedly the selective serotonin reuptake inhibitor

-- the SSRI.
+- in other words the SSRI.
 The name worked - too well.
 It was adopted for the entire